jonefeewang/jonefeewang.github.io/source/_posts/Announcing-Stonemq-A-high-performance-and-efficient-message-queue-developed-in-Rust.md

    - While the system consolidates write partitions, it must still handle large numbers of topic partitions for reads.
    - Solution: The read disk restores the original partition layout, ensuring that consumers see the expected structure without impacting write performance.

----

-This design combines the best aspects of Kafka’s replication protocol and Pulsar’s journal-entry log architecture to create a scalable, efficient, and fault-tolerant message queue system.
+This design combines the best aspects of Kafka's replication protocol and Pulsar's journal-entry log architecture to create a scalable, efficient, and fault-tolerant message queue system.

 ## 2. Crash Recovery Design